©Arlene R. Taylor PhD

 • A study at Stanford University found that music can release endorphins, the brain’s own morphine.
 Endorphins are powerful substances that not only relieve pain, but also can induce a level of euphoria.

 • When played for patients before, during or after surgery, music has been found to reduce anxiety, lessen pain, reduce the need for medication, and speed recovery.
 It actually reduced the level of stress hormones in the blood of patients.
-Selections from Vivaldi’s
+Selections from Vivaldi’s The Four Seasons, as well as music from Mozart and Brahms were used effectively.

 • Music therapy is proving especially effective in the areas of pain management, anxiety, depression, mental/emotional/physical handicaps, and neurological disorders.
 It is being used to reduce anxiety, stress, and depression in patients who must spend long periods of time in otherwise sterile environments (e.g., burn patients, patients who undergo organ transplants, patients with contagious diseases that require isolation).
 It has also been used successfully with autistic children.